 Banana bread recipes are a great way to use overripe bananas.
 This recipe gets added crunch from chopped walnuts.

-Spoon batter into greased and floured 8x4-inch loaf pan.
+Spoon batter into prepared pan.
 Bake 60-70 minutes or until toothpick inserted in center comes out clean.
 Cool in pan 10 minutes; remove from pan.
 Place onto cooling rack.
 Cool completely.

 Serve with Butter with Canola Oil.